Project

 (work:new-testament) (νόμον εργόν) (section:"galatians 1" OR section:"Galatians 2" OR section:"Galatians 3" OR section:"Galatians 4" OR section:"Galatians 5" OR section:"Galatians 6")

-#17 Updated by Luke Murphey about 8 years ago
+#17 Updated by Luke Murphey over 8 years ago

 This seems to have something to do with variations.